dariusbarbus/Date-Night/README.md

-# 🚧THIS WIKI IS STILL UNDER CONSTRUCTION🚧

-portable docker web application for choosing movies with your partner
+portable docker web application for choosing movies with your partner.
+Currently being ported as a web service.